Are you wondering where to travel next – Brussels or Amsterdam?

 The hotel rates at the business hotels in the European District drop significantly on weekends and holidays, making Brussels the ultimate weekend getaway destination in Western Europe.
 The best areas to stay in Brussels also include the Old Town, Îlot Sacré, and the Freedom Quarter, among others.

-So, if you fall into one of these categories, here’s the best 2 days in Brussels itinerary for your next trip to the Belgian capital!
+So, if you fall into one of these categories, here’s the best itinerary for 2 days in Brussels for your next trip to the Belgian capital!

 Brussels vs. Amsterdam: The Case for Amsterdam

 Amsterdam is easily reachable from most European countries.
 The city’s international airport AMS is a major hub, so arriving in the Dutch capital from almost anywhere in the world is a breeze.

 Amsterdam is best known for its meandering canals, historical sites, diverse museums, and tolerant lifestyle.
 The city is welcoming, walkable, and easy to navigate.

 - World-class museums and galleries, such as Rijksmuseum, Van Gogh Museum, and Anne Frank House.